mikegoatly/goatlydotnet/content/post/custom-query-parsers-with-lifti.md

   - LIFTI
 ---

+> LIFTI is an open source full text index library for .NET - you can check it out on [GitHub](https://github.com/mikegoatly/lifti)

 The Visual Studio Go To Symbol feature is smart enough that if you miss out letters it can still match with pretty good accuracy:

 ![](/images/post/visual-studio-searching.png)